Rhinegeist: Location

 Rhinegeist's main brew hall and taproom are located in a 25,000 sqft facility in the Over-the-Rhine neighborhood of Cincinnati.
 The taproom is open seven days a week and is open to all ages, offering games such as corn hole.
 In late 2015, Rhinegeist opened a rooftop bar at the facility which is restricted to patrons 21 or older.
 Rhinegeist's brew hall can also be rented out for private events; in the brewery's first five years, it hosted more than 250 weddings and more than 750 events.

 In May 2018, Cincinnati Museum Center opened an exhibit of a Galeamopus dinosaur skeleton in Rhinegeist's brew hall.
-On May 29, 2018, Rhinegeist hosted the announcement event for a FC Cincinnati's expansion franchise in Major League Soccer.
+On May 29, 2018, Rhinegeist hosted the event announcing FC Cincinnati's acceptance into Major League Soccer as an expansion franchise.

 Rare Beer Fest

 Rhinegeist hosts an annual, invitational beer festival called Rare Beer Fest.
 Participating breweries are asked to bring their rarest products, which are sampled by ticket holders over the course of two sessions.
 Past participating breweries include 21st Amendment Brewery, Allagash Brewing Company, Bell's Brewery, Brooklyn Brewery and Mikkeller.